 Travengers was inspired by the founder Agnes’ younger autistic sister, Elise.

-Travengers was launched in January 2020, after many years of frustration with the lack of opportunities for young people with social support needs.
+Travengers AU was launched in January 2020, after many years of frustration with the lack of opportunities for young people with hidden disabilities.

-Many young people on the autism spectrum or with hidden disabilities struggle to fit in in the world, to make friends, or to build independence apart from family.
-Some may spend a lot of energy trying to fit in, by masking and adapting to a society they don’t feel like they fit into, while they see others do without being able to access it themselves.
+Many young neurodivergent people find it hard to make friends, or to build independence apart from family.
+Some may spend a lot of energy trying to fit in, by masking and adapting to a society where they feel like they are different.

 Our Mission & Vision